Contamination of baby and infant foods

 February 17, 2022: Similac, Alimentum and EleCare powdered infant formulas of Abbott Nutrition were recalled in the USA after the first reported death as well as several reported cases of severe illness in infants, caused by contamination with the dangerous bacteria Cronobacter/Enterobacter sakazakii and Salmonella Newport. https://www.cdc.gov/cronobacter/https://efoodalert.com/2022/02/20/cronobacter-and-powdered-infant-formula/amp/ See also Frequently Asked Questions by the Centers for Disease Control (CDC) in the USA: https://www.cdc.gov/cronobacter/technical.html

-How to tackle the problems of safety and quality of formula: examining effective measures
+How to tackle the problems of safety and quality of formula

+- IBFAN calls for regulatory action that is long overdue.
 These articles do not answer all the key questions about microbial contamination of powdered formulas.
 They do not propose mandatory measures to prevent further deaths and outbreaks of debilitating disease.
-Therefore IBFAN calls for regulatory action (10 questions and answers, see at the bottom of this page)
+Therefore IBFAN calls for regulatory action (10 questions and answers, see at the bottom of this webpage)

 Vulnerability of infants and young children